 the Block Museum at Northwestern University, in May 2017, as the opening performance for the Ordinary Media Symposium,

 6018|North, in September 2017, as part of the Chicago Architecture Biennial (under the title SAVAGENESS; Or, There are Veins Embraced in the Property),

 and the Poetry Foundation (in collaboration with the Spertus Foundation), commissioned by Ellen Rothenberg.

-An immersive mixed-reality installation, LAMENT; Or, The Mine Has Been Opened Up Well, is part of the Digital Trash exhibition at Rutgers University/Camden from September-December 2018.
+An immersive mixed-reality installation, LAMENT; Or, The Mine Has Been Opened Up Well, was part of the Digital Trash exhibition at Rutgers University/Camden from September-December 2018.